lukephills/email-subscribers/readme.txt

 * New option added in admin setting page to update Sent Mail Report  Subject/Content.
 For each newsletter mail and notification mail, plugin will send one report mail to admin with default content.
 Now with this option, admin can update that default mail content.

+= 2.0 =

+* Tested up to WordPress 4.0
+* In view subscribers admin page, new option added to filter the email address based on status.
+* Paging option added on view subscribers admin page.
+In default it will show only first 200 emails, you have drop down box to navigate another page (i.e. 201 to 400 emails etc..).
+* Warning message fix on email address import page (i.e Strict standards: Only variables should be passed by reference)	- Fixed

 == Upgrade Notice ==

 = 1.0 =